-During March 2007, the Company entered into an agreement with L'Oreal to study and assess the feasibility of using EOS' novel multi-spectral imaging technology for the evaluation and differentiation of pigmented skin lesions of cosmetic importance.
+During March 2007, the Company entered into an agreement with L'Oreal to study and assess the feasibility of using MELA Sciences' novel multi-spectral imaging technology for the evaluation and differentiation of pigmented skin lesions of cosmetic importance.
 In December 2008, L'Oreal and the Company agreed on a second amendment to the agreement, for a new three month study.
 The laboratory and clinical research is being funded by L'Oreal.
-Pursuant to the agreement, L'Oreal is responsible for all costs and expenses incurred in connection with the feasibility program, and will reimburse EOS for expenses incurred by EOS with respect to the Feasibility Program.
+Pursuant to the agreement, L'Oreal is responsible for all costs and expenses incurred in connection with the feasibility program, and will reimburse Mela Sciences for expenses incurred by Mela Sciences with respect to the Feasibility Program.

 At December 31, 2009, the work to be carried out under the agreement was complete and the Feasibility Program concluded.
-Therefore, no income was earned from the Feasibility Program in the three months ended March 31, 2010.
-During the three month period ended March 31, 2009, the Company earned \$34 from L'Oreal as other income under the Feasibility Program.
+Therefore, no income was earned from the Feasibility Program in the six months ended June 30, 2010.
+During the three and six month periods ended June 30, 2009, the Company earned \$0 and \$34 respectively from L'Oreal as other income under the Feasibility Program.

 During April 2005, the Company discontinued all operations associated with its DIFOTI® product in order to focus its resources and attention on the development and commercialization of MelaFind®.
 During December 2006, the Company entered into a sale and exclusive licensing agreement with KaVo Dental GmbH ("KaVo"), a leading dental equipment manufacturer, which provides for KaVo to further develop and commercialize DIFOTI®.
 Beginning in July 2008, KaVo is required to pay to the Company a royalty stream based upon the worldwide aggregate net sales of the licensed product, as defined in the license agreement, or a set minimum.
-During the three months ended March 31, 2010 and March 31, 2009, the Company earned \$5 as the pro-rated portion of the minimum royalty.
+For the three and six months ended June 30, 2010, the Company earned royalty income of \$5 and \$10, respectively.
+For the three and six months ended June 30, 2009, the Company was paid royalty income of \$5 and \$10, respectively.